jquery/learn.jquery.com/CONTRIBUTING.md

   - Use inline hyperlinks to reference relevant content.
   - Acceptable external resources:
     - Mozilla Developer Network
+    - Webplatform.org
+    - htmldog.com

 ### Code Examples

   - Use examples to illustrate important concepts.
   - Examples should indicate what the expected result will be in comments before code is presented.
+  - Break long examples up into shorter sections to aide comprehension.
-  - Favor short examples over long; "Right Way" examples over "Wrong."
+  - Favor "Right Way" examples over "Wrong Way" examples - there is more than one wrong way to do something, after all.e
   - Use good comments so that explanation within prose isn't necessary.
-  - Test your code examples in the console before submitting.
+  - Test your code examples before submitting.
   - Please use the [jQuery Core Code Style Guide](http://docs.jquery.com/JQuery_Core_Style_Guidelines) for your code examples.